SoftwareAG/c8y-docs/content/machine-learning/api-reference-bundle/models.md

 Get binary file containing serialized representation of the model.

-Note that this binary file downloaded from a particular version of zementis microservice can only be uploaded back to a zementis microservice of the same version.
+Note that this binary file downloaded from a particular version of Zementis microservice can only be uploaded back to a Zementis microservice of the same version.

 **ROLES & PERMISSIONS**: ROLE_MACHINE_LEARNING_READ or ROLE_MACHINE_LEARNING_ADMIN